This Is Why We Can Have Nice Things – A history of toys

 Sindy wore all the vogue British fashions of the era.
 As Sindy grew in popularity new friends were introduced including her boyfriend Paul and her sister Patch.
-The dolls would remain a teenage favorite right through to the end of the 80’s.
+The dolls would remain a teenage favourite right through to the end of the 80’s.

 When GI Joe was released in America in 1964, the Hasbro company held it’s breath.
 They didn’t want this to be seen as a doll for boys, instead, it was an action figure.